 Discover more about Driving Automation Systems Validation here!

 |Sandhya Sule – Vice President, Digital Engineering and Manufacturing Services

 Sandhya helps clients deliver transformative products and services to the market.
 Together with the team, she advises her clients on product portfolio transformation to achieve product differentiation leveraging technology, innovation ecosystem and business model transformation.

-Roberto joined Altran in 2014 to help developing the offers and theirs Go To Market in the domains of the Automotive Embedded Software and ADAS/AD
+Roberto has been with the company since 2014, developing the offers in the domains of the Automotive Embedded Software and ADAS/AD.